Leadership, Leadership Levels, and Leadership Styles for Project Managers

 • Understand that leadership styles can vary.
 It’s best to apply leadership styles based on context and situation.
 We will review several leadership styles in a moment.

 The growth levels of leadership are depicted in the below figure.
 This is based on my research, experience, and over a decade of interactions with thousands of managers.
 You may be seeing it for the first time.
-It is taken from my new course: A Masterclass in Leadership
+It is taken from my new course: A Masterclass in Power Skills

 The lower levels of leadership are Positional (Level-1/L1) and Relational (L2).
 At L3, Inspiration, you have started to truly move up.
 When you deliver results (L4), you are established as a leader.
 The higher levels of leadership are Mission (Purpose), and Passion.
 The highest level is Culmination (L7), which very few reach.
 Siddhārtha Gautama, known worldwide as Buddha, the self-awakened and enlightened one, was one such leader in spiritual dimension.